 Explore the regions of France

-The regional information includes the best towns in France, favourite and famous places to visit in France, the most beautiful villages, the French heritage sites and historic monuments in France, the bastide towns of the south-west....and much more
+The information in the region travel guides below includes all the best towns in France, the favourite and famous places to visit, the most beautiful villages, the French heritage sites and historic monuments in France, the castles and gardens....and much more!

-Alsace is found in eastern France, on the border with Germany to the east, and Switzerland to the south.
-The Lorraine region of France lies to the west of Alsace.
+Alsace (now part of the Grand-Est region) is in eastern France, on the border with Germany to the east, and Switzerland to the south.
 It is the smallest region in France, and lies between the Vosges mountains and the Rhine.
-Strasbourg is the capital if this heavily forested region, and the climate is almost 'continental' - hot summers and dry, cold winters...
+Strasbourg is the capital of this heavily forested region, and the climate is almost 'continental' - hot summers and dry, cold winters.

 see Alsace Travel Guide to visit the Alsace.